HERE ARE THE 5 BEST PLACES TO ELOPE IN MALLORCA (MAJORCA) SPAIN!

 Ready to start exploring destinations?
 You’ve come to the right place.
 From vibrant mountains, blue-green beaches, spectacular sunsets, and unique sunrises, these are 5 favorite places for your magic Elopement or Anniversary couple photo session.

-Old Town Palma de Mallorca Couple Photos
+Old Town Palma de Mallorca Elopement

 I can’t skip the most iconic place in Mallorca, and it's Palma de Mallorca.
 The most beautiful monuments are surrounded by fishing boats, pine forests, and palm trees.
 It’s a perfect place for a “quick” photoshoot while walking around the Old Town.